 The limited research that has been done shows that women with PD have different experiences than men with PD as they relate to risk, symptoms, treatment and care.
 Research shows differences and disparities including:

 - Women have a lower risk of developing Parkinson’s disease than men, but research cannot give a clear explanation why women are less often diagnosed.

 - Women and men with PD report different symptoms and severity to their provider, but researchers have yet to identify symptoms that preferentially impact women (women-specific symptoms).

 - Small changes in medications or schedule can cause women to experience big changes in their symptoms, with dyskinesias being the most frequently reported side effect.

-- Despite greater reported improvements to quality of life than men, women are less likely to receive DBS.
+- Despite greater reported improvements to quality of life than men, women are less likely to receive deep brain stimulation (DBS)